Myalgic encephalomyelitis; myalgic encephalopathy (ME); post-viral fatigue syndrome; PVFS

 Unfortunately, there is no simple remedy for chronic fatigue syndrome.
 Treatments will vary depending on each case and, while a successful outcome is likely, it will take some time, usually months or more, and will usually require a change in lifestyle.

-Lifestyle is extremely important, including a healthy diet with three meals per day, drinking adequate amounts of fluid and improving sleep pattern.
-This may be helped by medication, but it is important for sufferers to try and get to bed at a reasonable time – ideally 10–11 p.m. – and wake at a reasonable time.
-The only two treatments proven to be helpful are exercise in gradual stages and cognitive behavioural therapy (CBT).
+Lifestyle is extremely important, including a healthy diet (plant-based whole foods), drinking adequate amounts of fluid, improving sleep pattern and avoidance of high intense exercise.
+This may be helped by medication, but it is important for sufferers to establish a structured day and week schedule with regular and reasonable sleep and wake times( ideally bedtime at 10–11 p.m. – and wake after 7-8h of sleep).
+Thetreatments proven to be helpful are exercise in gradual stages,cognitive behavioural therapy (CBT) and medication to help with pain and sleeping problems.
 However, these have only been proven to be effective when given as a part of a wider treatment programme delivered by a range of different professionals.

 Graded exercise is essentially limiting physical activity to a level that sufferers are comfortable with on their worst days, and only gradually increasing the amount of exercise while avoiding over-exertion.